National Credit Education Month

 - FICO Credit Scores range from 300 to 850.

-- Checking your own credit score won’t hurt your credit rating.
+- Checking your own credit score won’t harm your credit rating.

-- A poor credit score usually means that a person ends up paying more for interest when they take out a loan.
+- A poor credit score usually means that a person ends up paying more in interest when they take out a loan.

 Observing National Credit Education Month

-Observing this month is easy enough.
-You can observe it by learning more about how credit works and then by learning about your credit score.
-There are a number of ways for you to check your credit score for free — maybe even through the bank that handles your checking and saving accounts.
+Observing this month is straightforward.
+You can do so by learning more about how credit works and by understanding your credit score.
+There are numerous ways to check your credit score for free — perhaps even through the bank that manages your checking and savings accounts.

-Once you’ve done that, you can then take the steps to improve your credit.
-We also encourage you to use the hashtag #CreditEducationMonth to spread the word about this month far and wide.
+Once you’ve done that, you can then take steps to improve your credit.
+We also encourage you to use the hashtag #CreditEducationMonth to spread the word about this important month far and wide.